Clouds / email@example.com

 I do my best to shape a course that calls on as many ports as possible and furthermore try to tender goods that appeal to the broadest array of tastes.
 You can find me in the quiet of the Javanese Quarter – on the shaded pier near the fishnet menders.
 They protect me.

-But may there not have been a monk aboard those aromatic cargoes, an artist, a poet, a writer, a researcher?
+But might there not have been a monk aboard those aromatic cargoes, an artist, a poet, a writer, a researcher?

 In Cloud stains, a post-Nuagiste critique I invited cool scrutiny of Rene Laubies's procedural affinity to tropicalism.
 First was his affection for 'exploiting materials accessible to the site be they old or new.'
 Second was seeing his visual expression as a narratology more of his staining bricolage than of any post-gestrual antecedents.
 Third was to disengage his burnished end-products from the structuruation of systemic unity finely controlled through the layering of error over grazed equivocations in specific regard to the dissipation of existing modes of aesthetic perception.
 The fourth rebuffed all colonial messages as textual 'kitsch, if only for their sheer romantic inappropriateness.'